Damascius: Life

 That journey took eight months, and during that time Damascius writes that he lost interest in pursuing a profession as a rhetorician.
-When they finally arrived in Athens, Damascius and Isidore became students of the 5th-century neoplatonist Marinus of Neapolis, Proclus' successor, at the neoplatonic school of Athens.
-By 515 AD, Damascius had become head of the neoplatonic school in Athens, succeeding Marinus of Neapolis successor Isidore, and continued Isidore's path of steering the school back to the philosophical studies of Aristotle, Plato, Orphic theogony and the Chaldean Oracles, and away from theurgy and rituals, which were previously being favoured, most likely due to the increasing external pressure on the school's philosophical teachings.
-Damascius was still the head of the school in 529 AD after the Byzantine emperor Justinian I confirmed his Codex Justinianus, in 529 AD; and administrators enforcing the new laws, closed the last neoplatonic school in Athens.
+When they finally arrived in Athens, Damascius and Isidore became students of the 5th-century Neoplatonist Marinus of Neapolis, Proclus's successor, at the Neoplatonic school of Athens.
+By AD 515, Damascius had become head of the Neoplatonic school in Athens, succeeding Marinus's successor Isidore.
+He continued Isidore's path of steering the school back to the philosophical studies of Aristotle, Plato, Orphic theogony and the Chaldean Oracles, and away from theurgy and rituals, which had previously been favoured, most likely due to the increasing external pressure on the school's philosophical teachings.
+Damascius was still the head of the school in AD 529, when the Byzantine emperor Justinian I confirmed his Codex Justinianus and administrators, enforcing the new laws, closed it down.

-According to the 6th-century historian Agathias, soon after the school closed in 529 AD, Damascius, Isidore and the 6th-century neoplatonic philosophers Simplicius of Cilicia, Eulamius of Phrygia, Priscianus of Lydia, Hermias and Diogenes of Phoenicia left Athens and travelled to Persia, where they had heard that the intellectual climate might be more suited to them, under the refuge of the Persian King Chosroes.
-It is not known if Damascius and his retinue of philosophers arrived in Persia, although late 20th- and early 21st-century scholarship by the French historian and philosopher Pierre Hadot, French scholar Michel Tardieu and German historian and philosopher Ilsetraut Hadot advanced the establishment of a neoplatonic school in Charrae (present-day Harran, Turkey) in the Persian Empire, a view that is disputed by other 21st-century scholarship.
-The last known trace of Damascius is an epigram carved in stele in Emesa that confirms Damascius returned to Syria in 538 AD, and that is also the year scholars say he died.
-Damascius composed a number of works, and a significant number of his works in fragments or derived from his writings survived, the more complete works being: the literary work Life of Isidore, or Philosophical History, preserved by Photius; and the philosophical works: Problems and Solutions Concerning First Principles; Commentary on the Parmenides; Commentary on the Phaedo; and Lectures on the Philebus.
+According to the 6th-century historian Agathias, soon after the school closed, Damascius, Isidore and the 6th-century Neoplatonic philosophers Simplicius of Cilicia, Eulamius of Phrygia, Priscianus of Lydia, Hermias and Diogenes of Phoenicia left Athens and travelled to Persia, where they had heard that the intellectual climate might be more suited to them, under the refuge of the Persian King Chosroes.
+It is not known if Damascius and his retinue of philosophers arrived in Persia, although late 20th- and early 21st-century scholarship by the French historian and philosopher Pierre Hadot, French scholar Michel Tardieu and German historian and philosopher Ilsetraut Hadot advanced the establishment of a Neoplatonic school in Charrae (present-day Harran, Turkey) in the Persian Empire, a view that is disputed by other 21st-century scholarship.
+The last known trace of Damascius is an epigram carved on a stele in Emesa, which confirms that Damascius returned to Syria in AD 538; this is also the year scholars say he died.
+Damascius composed a number of works, and a significant number of them survive fragmentarily, the more complete works being the literary work Life of Isidore, or Philosophical History, preserved by Photius, and the philosophical works Problems and Solutions Concerning First Principles, Commentary on the Parmenides, Commentary on the Phaedo, and Lectures on the Philebus.